|Location and Road Conditions|

-Short Line Bus offers daily bus service from the New York City Port Authority, near Times Square in midtown Manhattan, to the West Point Visitors Center; one-way trip takes 1 hour 40 minutes and costs approx $15.
+Short Line Bus offers daily bus service from the New York City Port Authority, near Times Square in midtown Manhattan, to the West Point Visitors Center - located in Highland Falls; one-way trip takes 1 hour 40 minutes and costs approx $15.
 Short Line also has day trip packages with sightseeing and local discounts.

 |Return to Menu|

 Head north to the George Washington Bridge/I-95 South.
 Cross the bridge via the upper deck (no toll in this direction), and stay in the right lane as immediately at the end of the bridge you will exit right on to the Palisades Interstate Parkway.

 Take the Palisades Interstate Parkway north approximately 37 miles until it ends at the Bear Mountain Bridge traffic circle—unless you want the more leisurely and scenic route, do not get on 9W until you get to the Bear Mountain Bridge traffic circle.
 Proceed 3/4 of the way around the circle, following signs for West Point and Route 9W North.
 Stay on Route 9W for approximately 3 miles, then right exit onto Route 218 North toward the Village of Highland Falls.
 Go straight for 2 miles, through Highland Falls, past the West Point Visitors' Center (on the right) to the Thayer Gate of West Point.

 From South/New Jersey (approximately 5 hours from Washington, DC)

 Travel north on the NJ Turnpike/I-95, to exit 73 toward RT-67/Fort Lee--just before the George Washington Bridge.
 Stay left and take your first left at Lemoine Ave.
 Continue straight for ½ mile then bear right onto the Palisades Interstate Pkwy North.
 SEE DIRECTIONS FROM PALISADES INTERSTATE PARKWAY ABOVE.